nadeem268/nadeem268/README.md

 - 👋 Hi, I’m @nadeem268
 - 👀 I’m interested in ... learning new technologics
 - 🌱 I’m currently learning ...
 Embedded firmware
-- 💞️ I’m looking to collaborate on ...c languageses code
+- 💞️ I’m looking to collaborate on ...c languages code's
 - 📫 How to reach me ...
 9568443093

 <!---